Senior Ambassadors Project

 Through his recollections of life in Detroit, students will be able to capture the essence of what Detroit was like during this time through the eyes of a teenager.

-Optimistic Historians: A new generation reviewing and retelling Detroit our-stories/histories will teach the Senior Ambassadors that they can learn history from people they know and that they can personally collect and preserve information that help us retell our collective story.
+Optimistic Historians: A new generation connecting with Detroit histories will teach the Senior Ambassadors that they can learn history from people they know and that they can personally collect and preserve information that help us retell our collective story.
 They will learn about people, events, and everyday life in the past by analyzing historical data, including documents, photographs, and oral histories.

 Through this examination, the teens will have the opportunity to think about what has been lost in Detroit and learn how to document historical change through analysis and storytelling.